gooz-project/gooz_packages/rgb/README.md

 ```shell
 rgb update [NAME_OF_UPDATING_PIN] --pin [NEW_RGB_LED_PIN]
 ```
-* You can update multiple parameters same time:
+* You can update multiple parameters at the same time:
 ```shell
 rgb update [NAME_OF_UPDATING_PIN] --name [NEW_RGB_LED_NAME] --type [NEW_RGB_LED_TYPE]
 ```